top of page

 - Flavius Josephus, 94 A.D.
 (1)

 I thought it would be useful to show that Josephus, a widely respected Jewish historian living in the first century, was clearly a "Young" Earth Creationist.
 Not only was Josephus not a 7th Day Adventist, not even living close to the 20th century, he wasn't even a Christian.
 It is significant to note that both Jews and Christians were pretty much universally agreed on Creationism.
 Note that Josephus here practically quotes Moses word for word.
-In fact, in my attempts to verify and find the source of the quote, Exodus 20:11 came up more often than Josephus.
+In fact, in my attempts to verify that Josephus really did say this, Exodus 20:11 came up more often than he did.

 "After these statements, Celsus, from a secret desire to cast discredit upon the Mosaic account of creation, which teaches that the world is not yet ten thousand years old, but very much under that..."